Fertility Supplements for Women:

 Inositol is responsible for insulin signaling and glucose metabolism, which are common problem areas for women with PCOS.
 Indeed, many studies have shown that women with PCOS have high insulin levels coupled with low natural inositol levels, leading some fertility specialists to believe that insulin and glucose disturbances may be at the root of PCOS.
 Inositol also plays a role in many reproductive processes.

-A 2021 study of poor ovarian responders undergoing IVF showed subjects who took 4 g myo-inositol + 400 μg folic acid instead of the control group who took only 400 μg folic acid retrieved more eggs (oocytes), transferred more embryos.
+A 2021 study of poor ovarian responders undergoing IVF showed subjects who took 4 g myo-inositol plus 400 μg folic acid instead of the control group who took only 400 μg folic acid retrieved more eggs (oocytes) and transferred more embryos.
 The number of chemical and clinical pregnancies was higher.

 Omega 3s